chatmail/dkim-milter/README.md

 TODO

-DKIM Milter must be built or run from source code for now (initial development, alpha quality).
+DKIM Milter must be built or run from source code for now (initial development;
+working, but alpha quality).

 A source checkout of viadkim in a sibling directory is also required.